 It's Most Common Among Spouses:

-This form of ownership is often chosen by married couples.
+This form of ownership is often chosen by married couples, business partners, and family members who wish to hold property together.
+Joint tenancy ensures that all joint tenants have an equal stake in the property, fostering a sense of shared ownership and responsibility.
 This is for its simplicity and equal distribution of property rights and the automatic ownership transfer to the surviving spouse.

 Joint tenancy adheres to four basic unities: